asubedi2001/Have-You-Heard-This/README.md

 In order to run the react portion:

-    download the UI folder
+    git clone the repository

-    cd into it and run npm install
+    run npm install inside of ./Application/client and also ./Application/server

-    npm start and the website will be running on localhost:3000
+    run "node server.js" inside of ./Application/server

+    run "npm run start" inside of ./Application/client

+    Project will be hosted at localhost:3000, server listening on port 3001.